-The ParticipACTION 150 Play List will be the ultimate list of 150 Canadian activities that define our nation, representing diversity of culture, people, places and national pride.
-Canadians will choose the 150 physical activities across sport, recreation and daily life to be included on the list, from team sports such as hockey or wheelchair basketball to pickleball to snow shoveling.
+The ParticipACTION 150 Play List is the ultimate list of 150 Canadian activities that define our nation, representing diversity of culture, people, places and national pride.
+Canadians have chosen the 150 physical activities across sport, recreation and daily life to be included on the list, from team sports such as hockey or wheelchair basketball to pickleball to snow shoveling.

-Once the ParticipACTION 150 Play List is created, it will be brought to life by challenging you, and all Canadians, to complete as many activities on the list as possible over the year.
-You’ll be able to track your progress, find out how your efforts compare to those of other Canadians and earn the chance to win rewards along the way!
+Now they are bringing the ParticipACTION 150 Play List to life by challenging you, and all Canadians, to complete as many activities on the list as possible over the year.
+You can track your progress, find out how your efforts compare to those of other Canadians and earn the chance to win rewards along the way!

 Why wait?
 Visit ParticipACTION 150 Play List today to get started.

 Did you know that Canadian kids are spending close to eight hours a day in front of television, video games and computer screens?